3 simple steps

 This depends on your family’s own individual circumstances and on things such as whether your mortgage has been paid off and how much you have put away in savings.

-Your employer may provide death in service cover - also known as business life insurance - as part of your staff benefits.
+Your employer may provide death in service cover as part of your staff benefits.
 Some companies offer a very good package, meaning that if you stay with the firm for the majority of your career, you may not need additional life cover.

-If, however, you leave the business, you will lose this benefit, which often also includes critical illness cover.
+If, however, you leave the business, you will lose this benefit.
 Remember that the earlier you take out these types of insurance, the cheaper they tend to be - so if you switch jobs in your 40s or 50s, you might find the premiums more expensive.

 I’m not the main breadwinner: do I need life insurance?

-Joint life insurance can be a good idea for married parents, civil partners and live-in partners.
-Insuring both lives together is ideal if your mortgage is in joint names, with the premiums often proving cheaper than those for two single policies.
+Joint life insurance can be a good idea for married parents, civil partners and live-in partners, with the premiums often proving cheaper than those for two single policies.

 Remember, however, that most joint life insurance policies pay out only once, on the first death, leaving the surviving parent potentially without cover and needing to take out a new policy.
 Also, however much you might think as new parents that you’ll remain with your partner for life, break-ups and divorce do happen and two single policies can make things easier when separating the finances.